cintuluca/GravitationalGUI/README.md

 # GravitationalGUI

 GravitationalGUI is a simple Python script useful for the numerical simulation of N-body gravitational systems, with a graphical window to see the real time evolution of the bodies.
-In order to run the script just type the sequent command from the `GravitationalGUI` directory:
+In order to run the script just type the following command from the `GravitationalGUI` directory:

 `./gravGUI.py` <br/>